USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0001-nextjs-as-web-framework.md

-# Use Next.js as the web development framework
+# Use Next.js as the front end development framework

 - Status: In progress
 - Deciders: Kim Allen, Isaac Garfinkle, Brandon Lenz